-City of Duluth and Bay West presenting selected project poster at Brownfields 2017December 4, 2017 · Commercial, State, Local ·
+City of Duluth and Bay West presenting selected project poster at Brownfields 2017December 4, 2017 · Commercial, State, Municipal ·

 Duluth, Minnesota’s Jay Street Gas Holder site highlighted at National Brownfields Training Conference as a proof principle for residential urban infill redevelopment.